Soumajit1/tutorial-environment/README.md

 NOTE:
 To facilitate the demo, **login has been disabled**, and anonymous access is granted admin privileges.
 For security reasons, we advise keeping login enabled in your Grafana instance.

-If you want to follow the tutorial with login enabled, you can comment the following lines of the [docker-compose file](docker-compose.yml)

       - GF_AUTH_ANONYMOUS_ORG_ROLE=Admin